leibi-actico/versiontest/README.md

 @Beta(forFeature = "New cool feature")
 ```

-With either a custom annotation processor or the use of Archunit tests we can check for the usage of such a functionality (outside a place with is annotated for the same features ideally.)
+With either a custom annotation processor or the use of ArchUnit tests we can check for the usage of such a functionality (outside a place with is annotated for the same features ideally.)
 This way we can avoid the unintended usage of this functionality.